 This page is for the essay submissions in either Semester 1 of BIOL10000 : Draft Tutorial Essay, or the MEDN10000 Year 1 PEP Individual Report.
 In the following instructions, the work that is being submitted will be referred to as simply “Essay”.

 BIOL10000: Both Draft and Final Essay are submitted via BIOL10000 Tutorial Blackboard site.

 MEDN10000: Draft Essay is submitted to MEDN10000 Blackboard site, Final Essay is submitted into Medlea.

 Submitting your Tutorial essay (Draft or Final version)

 Within this task you have links to “DRAFT essay submission” and “FINAL essay submission” (BIOL10000 only).

-When you click on the essay submission link within this learning module you will see a screen like the one shown here
+When you click on the essay submission link within your Blackboard course, you will see a screen like the one shown below.

-Once you have submitted your essay Turnitin will compare it with a wide variety of sources and produce an originality report.
-It may take from several minutes to an hour to generate the report, therefore it is best to logout and do something else for a while (do not leave your draft submission until the last minute, as this will give you no time to obtain and review your originality report before the deadline).
+Once you have submitted your essay, Turnitin will compare it with a wide variety of sources and produce an originality report.
+It may take up to an hour to generate the report, so it is best to log out and do something else for a while.
+Note: Do not leave your draft submission until the last minute, as this will give you no time to obtain and review your originality report before the deadline.